Skip to Main Content

 Car purchase loans

 Car purchase loans are available through traditional banks, credit unions and online lenders.
-Or you can use dealer financing to make the process more seamless — but expect higher borrowing costs for the added convenience if you choose this option.
+Or you can use dealer financing to make the process more seamless.
+You can typically expect higher financing costs at a dealership, though you might be able to negotiate or qualify for a financing deal.

-The amount you qualify for depends on the type of loan you’re seeking — a new car loan or used car loan — and the details of your personal finances.
-Each lender has its own set of guidelines, and some extend six-figure loans.
+The amount you qualify for depends on the type of loan you’re seeking — a new or used car loan — and the details of your personal finances.
+Each lender has its own set of guidelines, usually based on credit history.

 Both new and used auto loans typically come with repayment periods between three and five years, but some lenders offer loan terms of up to 84 or even 96 months.